Last Modified: 07 May 2015

 Camping (with facilities) (3 nts)

-We cross back into Chile and, if time allows, visit the Cave of Hands at Rio Pinturas beforehand.
-We will spend 3 days overlanding through magnificent scenery, hiking, visiting glaciers and generally exploring this area of outstanding natural beauty.
+We will spend 3 days overlanding through magnificent scenery, hiking, visiting glaciers and generally exploring this area of outstanding natural beauty, including the Colgante Glacier.
 We will drive a total of approximately 500 km, bush camping as we go.

 The Carretera Austral or Southern Highway is a fantastic route that passes between Puerto Montt and Coyhaique, through vast tracts of untouched wilderness, past soaring snow capped mountains, glaciers, glass-green fjords and staggering, beautiful valleys.
 This is Chile at its best and is a perfect area to explore by overland vehicle.
 You need to have a flexible itinerary and to be able to camp in the wilds, as settlements are few and far between.
 The attraction of this are are the wide-open spaces and the national parks.
 We spend our time either on small ferries or driving through magnificent scenery, hiking, visiting glaciers and generally exploring this area of outstanding natural beauty.